 Time Frame: 1-2 weeks

-2. Submission of Application to FINTRAC
+Submission of MSB License Application to FINTRAC

 Time Frame: 1-2 weeks

-3. Review by FINTRAC
+Review of Application by FINTRAC

 Time Frame: 2-4 weeks

-4. Approval and Issuance of License
+Approval of License and Issuance of MSB Registration Number

 Time Frame: 2 days